-Thursday 29 October (12th Rabi al Awwal) will mark the 1495th birthday of our beloved Master ﷺ, teacher, guide par excellence and the final Prophet Muhammad (peace and blessings be on him).
+Tuesday 19 October (12th Rabi al Awwal) will mark the birthday of our beloved Messenger ﷺ, our teacher, our guide par excellence and the final Prophet Muhammad (peace and blessings be upon him).
 Muslims have rejoiced at the coming of this great human being.
 Here I relish the chance to sing the praises of this amazing person.
-On this splendid occasion, we offer our readers a special gift.
-Please read to the end, for my special appeal for the distribution of ‘The Majestic Quran’ on the occasion of Milad-un- Nabi.

 The Persian poet Saadi Shirazi felt shy and inadequate to praise the Prophet ﷺ, “Thousand times were I to wash my mouth with rose water, still disrespectful it would be to say your beautiful name.”
 The Punjabi Saint Pir Meher Ali Shah also faced a similar dilemma when he said; “How handsome, perfect and pretty you are, who is Meher Ali to praise you, where have these insolent eyes fallen on?”

-The Quran described him, “There is a beautiful role model for him who wishes and hopes to meet his Lord.”
+The Quran described him, “You have an excellent role model in the Messenger of Allah, particularly for anyone who longs for Allah and the Last Day and remembers Him abundantly” (Al Ahzab: 21).
 So, he is the role model.
 We recognise the need for role models, children imitate their parents, students copy their teachers and those who yearn for perfection, he ﷺ is the role model for all.

 Expressing love for the Prophet ﷺ